-Bone grafting is often closely associated with dental restorations such as bridge work and dental implants.
-In the majority of cases, the success of a restoration procedure can hinge on the height, depth, and width of the jawbone at the implant site.
-When the jawbone has receded or sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended for the ensuing restoration.
+Bone grafting is frequently used in connection with dental restorations such as bridge work and dental implants.
+The height, depth, and width of the jawbone at the implant site can, in the majority of cases, make or break the success of a restoration treatment.
+The implant(s) cannot be supported on an unstable foundation when the jawbone has retreated or has undergone severe damage, and bone grafting is generally advised for the future rehabilitation.

 Jaw bone volume is primarily influenced by a number of factors, including:

 Most of the time, dental bone grafting is a very successful procedure.
 Additionally, it is a better option than missing teeth, unhealthy teeth, or deformed teeth.
 Bone grafting can fill up gaps and flaws in the bone and expand the jawbone’s height or width.

 The health and stability of the teeth can be improved by bone grafting in essentially two different ways: